I Like Accounting

 👉 Answer:

-• The loss should be reported in the financial notes.
+• The loss of $3,935.00 should be recognized on the balance sheet and in the financial notes.

-• Contingent liabilities that are reasonably possible or probable, but cannot be estimated, should always be reported in the financial notes.
+1. Contingent liabilities that are probable and can be estimated, should always be recognized on the balance sheet and reported in the financial notes.